List of Stargirl characters: Jakeem Williams / Jakeem Thunder

 In season three, Jakeem is on his paper route and delivers the paper to Shade as Thunderbolt states to him that Shade still creeps him out.
 When Mike and Jakeem do their part in investigating Gambler's death, Mike wrote out a draft for Jakeem to wish that they knew who killed Gambler.
 Jakeem reads the draft and Thunderbolt leaves a message on Blue Valley High School's bathroom wall stating that "the killer has many names".
 At one point, Mike and Jakeem tried to use Thunderbolt's wish to make Brian and Travis act nice towards them when threatening them for their money only for it not to work and Cindy arrived to fight them off.
 Mike and Jakeem try to get Cindy to join up with them upon noting that her connection with the JSA is rocky.
 She turns them down.
-Mike and Jakeem try another attempt which doesn't go well and the advice given to them by Zeek was no help to them.
+Mike and Jakeem try another attempt which does not go well and the advice given to them by Zeek was no help to them.
 Following a wish to have the cameras that Gambler's murderer touched brought to him, Jakeem received some advice from Zeek about how a wish can be fully used.
 Thunderbolt supported that claim.
 Jakeem and Mike went to a farm that was one of Dragon King's old lairs.
 They end up running from a white gorilla.
 Jakeem and Mike run into Cindy who directs them to a road back to Blue Valley as Jakeem uses a wish from Thunderbolt to help them back into town.
 Reuniting with Pat and Sylvester, Jakeem and Mike inform them about the white gorilla causing Pat and Sylvester to tell everyone about Ultra-Humanite.
-When Jakeem wants Thunderbolt to make a wish for Icicle to not have his powers, Thunderbolt tells him that he can't grant that wish since Icicle's powers are keeping him alive and states that he can't grant wishes to kill anyone.
+When Jakeem wants Thunderbolt to make a wish for Icicle to not have his powers, Thunderbolt tells him that he cannot grant that wish since Icicle's powers are keeping him alive and states that he cannot grant wishes to kill anyone.
 Jakeem, Mike, and Shiv found that Dragon King placed his body into Ultra-Humanite's body.
 In order to save Shiv, Jakeem made a specific wish that enabled Thunderbolt to turn Dragon King into a white gorilla plush toy.

-10 years later, Shade mentioned that Jakeem is a member of the JSA under the title of Jakeem Thunder.
+Ten years later, Shade mentioned that Jakeem is a member of the JSA under the title of Jakeem Thunder.